Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 - positions/careers as managers/analysts in:

-• International governmental organizations and NGOs active in the economic-social setting, in both advanced and developing countries
+• International governmental organizations and NGOs active in the economic-social sphere

-• Local, national and transnational organizations and agencies supporting the internationalization processes of SMEs and social companies
+• National and local bodies/organizations working to support the internationalization of SMEs and social enterprises

 How to apply for the Ph.D.
 Programme in Global Studies.
 Economy, Society and Law